lakewestaudio/mini_stream/README.md

 	0   note defined,
 	1   puts CM3 into USB bootloader mode where new Streamer Software image can be uploaded over USB

-Bootloader mode has to be switched off by user holding "Power" toggle button on the unit front panel
+Bootloader mode has to be switched off by user presing "USB" toggle button on the unit front panel

 #### POWER OFF CONTROL